olivier-le-sage/avr-chiptune/README.md

 The music is played with a small piezoelectric sensor (buzzer).
 Classical audiophiles may recognize Bach's Toccata and Fugue in D minor.

-It fits into 1024 bytes of flash and 32 bytes of SRAM, so it should work on virtually any AVR microprocesor with the same architecture/registers.
+It fits into 1024 bytes of flash and 32 bytes of SRAM, so it should work on any AVR microprocesor with the same architecture/registers.

 ## Schematic